saikumarpujariBT/vscode-containers/README.md

 **Check out the [Working with containers](https://aka.ms/AA7arez) topic on the Visual Studio Code documentation site to get started**.

-[The Container Tools extension wiki](https://github.com/Microsoft/vscode-containers/wiki) has troubleshooting tips and additional technical information.
+## Why do I have this extension?
+If you didn't install it directly, you probably got it as part of the [Docker Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker).
+The extension pack is optional and can be uninstalled at any time.
+The Container Tools extension replaces the language service, container management, and debugging functionality previously provided by the Docker extension.
+See [here](https://aka.ms/vscode-container-tools-learn-more) for additional information.

 ## Installation